simon-prunet/radio-imaging/README.md

 # radio-imaging

-This repository contains the implementation and results for the paper entitled "Multi-Step Deconvolution of Radio-Interferometric Images".
+This repository contains the implementation and results for the following papers:
+1. Wang, S., Prunet, S., Mignot, S. and Ferrari, A., 2024.
+Multi-step reconstruction of radio-interferometric images.
+Astronomy & Astrophysics, 692, p.A61
+2. Wang, S., Mignot, S., Prunet, S., Di Mascolo, L., Spinelli, M. and Ferrari, A., 2025.
+A Decentralized Framework for Radio-Interferometric Image Reconstruction. (tbd)

+The instructions below are for the paper "Multi-step reconstruction of radio-interferometric images".
+Instructions for running the code for "A Decentralized Framework for Radio-Interferometric Image Reconstruction" can be found under the subdirectory "interleaved_parallelization_prototype".

 The code is implemented in Julia, and integrated in rascil.
 These are not stored directly on this repository but rather in a variety of others, specifically:
 1. Julia code: https://github.com/andferrari/DeconvMultiStep.jl
 2. RASCIL integration: https://gitlab.com/prunet1/ska-sdp-func-python and https://gitlab.com/igorawratu/rascil-main